 The house itself, however, will be named for the Servant of God Vincent McCauley.
-A Holy Cross priest who was later ordained a bishop, McCauley was a intrepid, compassionate missionary both to Bangladesh and Uganda.
+A Holy Cross priest who was later ordained a bishop, McCauley was an intrepid, compassionate missionary both to Bangladesh and Uganda.
 In Uganda, he became the first bishop of the Diocese of Fort Portal, and he had a tremendous influence on developing the Church in Africa.
-His leadership in the establishment of both an East African seminary and the Catholic University of Eastern Africa remains one of his distinctly Holy Cross legacies to a region in which global Catholicism finds one of its modern centers-of-gravity.
+His leadership in the establishment of both an East African seminary and the Catholic University of Eastern Africa remains one of his distinctly Holy Cross legacies to a region in which global Catholicism finds one of its modern centers of gravity.

 Learn more about Servant of God Vincent McCauley

 While the formation community hopes to move into its new home on July 1, the dedication of the McCauley House of Formation is scheduled for October 22, 2016, exactly 6 years from the month when the old formation house was condemned.
 It will serve as the hub of formation for the Congregation's District of East Africa, which serves Uganda, Kenya, and Tanzania.